Skip to main content

 Linguistics pic

 Hispanic and Romance linguistics study language in all its aspects using scientific methods.
-Research in the department covers the major areas of theoretical and applied linguistics in the Romance Languages including historical linguistics, language variation and change, pragmatics, semantics, and syntax, as well as the study of Catalan, Galician, Quechua, and endangered Indigenous languages of the Americas.
+Research in the department covers the major areas of theoretical and applied linguistics in the Romance Languages including historical linguistics, language variation and change, phonetics & phonology, pragmatics, semantics, and syntax, as well as the study of Catalan, Galician, Quechua, and endangered Indigenous languages of the Americas.

 Image source: El País https://elpais.com/retina/2019/01/15/tendencias/